maxijabase/MGEMod/README.md

 * Added PostgreSQL support (only <=9.6 as per SourceMod's limitations)
 * Added some measures to prevent ELOs from corrupting randomly due to database connection errors
 * Added an API layer of natives and forwards
+* Added ELO verification system to prevent players with failed Steam authentication from affecting ratings

 ## Duel & Statistics Tracking